ndmitchell/hwwg/Steps.md

 N: `nix-shell -p 'haskellPackages.ghcWithPackages (p: [ p.hoogle ])'`, then same as MP, except there is no need for insecure.

 ## Upgrade your version of HLint and Hoogle to the latest released version.

+S: Go to http://stackage.org and look up the latest nightly or LTS.
+Insert it into your `C:\Users\Neil\AppData\Roaming\stack\global-project\stack.yaml` file against the `resolver` line.
+Type `stack install hlint` as before.

 N: `nix-channel --update`, then exit and re-enter any open nix-shells.
 Note: "latest released versions" in this case will mean "latest that have been certified and built by the channel maintainers".  _It is possible to build with newer releases, but requires a solid understanding of Nix._